JeremyRod/worklog-app/README.md

 - ~~Make summary view~~
 - ~~Allow importing and exporting of worklog txt file for storage and seeding.~~
     - ~~Currently only looks for files that have the same syntax as old worklog script.~~
-    - Improvement to above would be a file picker
 - ~~Allow export of entries in data base to text file.~~
     - ~~Same format as old worklog for compatibility.~~
 - ~~Going to modify view, then tabbing back to list view hides items~~
 - ~~Going to modify view then going back when past the first 10 items will index incorrectly~~
 - ~~Going into modify view and back will forget the current list index.~~
-- Resizing terminal window in summary view will cause a summary artifact to cover the screen making it unusable, requires restart.
+- ~~Resizing terminal window in summary view will cause a summary artifact to cover the screen making it unusable, requires restart.~~
 - ~~Getting next 10 list items duplicates the edge value.~~
 - ~~Unlink will remove db entry but not update the map in code.~~
 - ~~After pressing upload and being asked to link to a task, the mod state will be reset even if the upload was not complete.~~